A Classic Tajikistan Adventure

 Ready for a hefty dose of adventure?

 Explore Dushanbe, the Pamirs and the Fann Mountains.
 Feel the history of ancient Soghdia and Bactria.
-Trace the tracks made by Alexander, Marco Polo, Ibn Battuta and many more.
+Follow the ghosts of Alexander the Great, Marco Polo, Ibn Battuta and more.

 This Classic Tajikistan itinerary isn’t just about stunning scenery: with us, you’ll really get to know the people that call this land home – from the mountain-dwelling Pamiris to those at the forefront of Dushanbe’s opera scene.